Generic Restasis Risk Metastasizes To Shire

 Conclusion

 Fears of generic Restasis impacting Shire's' bottom line appear to be overblown.
-SHPG is down 28% YpY.
-I rate the stock a hold until investors can gain more visibility on its revenue growth post-merger and its progress on cost synergies.
+SHPG is down 28% Y/Y. I rate the stock a hold until investors can gain more visibility on its revenue growth post-merger and its progress on cost synergies.

 Disclosure: I am/we are short AGN.